ByronHan333/marketing_mix_modelling/README.md

 # Marketing Mix Modelling project
-This is an end-to-end project on marketing mix modelling of a Chinese branch US-based female quick fashion brand's marketing activities and environment activities between 2014 and 2017. <br />
+This is an end-to-end project on marketing mix modelling of a Chinese branch US-based female quick fashion brand's marketing activities and environment activities between 2014 and 2017.
 \

- Final presentation deck can be viewed here [(Powerpoint)](MySQL/data_preprocess.sql) <br />
+Final presentation deck can be viewed here [(Powerpoint)](MySQL/data_preprocess.sql).

 ## TLDR This project includes:
 * Maintaining ETL data pipeline in MySQL server [(sql)](MySQL/data_preprocess.sql),